A Guide to Safety for Young Athletes

 Common Youth Sports Injuries

 Acute sports injuries are caused by a sudden trauma, such as a twist, fall, or collision.
-Common acute injuries include broken bones, sprains (ligament injuries), strains (muscle and tendon injuries), and cuts or bruises.
+Common acute injuries include:

-Overuse injuries occur gradually over time, when an athletic activity is repeated so often, parts of the body do not have enough time to heal between playing.
-Examples of overuse injuries include throwing injuries in the elbow, Achilles tendinitis, and shin splints.
+Overuse injuries occur gradually over time, when an athletic activity is repeated so often that parts of the body do not have enough time to heal between playing.
+Examples of overuse injuries include:

-Coaches may have more difficulty spotting less severe problems, however, because the pain is low grade and the athlete often ignores it.
+Coaches may have more difficulty spotting less severe problems, however, because the pain is mild and the athlete often ignores it.
 Repeat injuries may turn into overuse conditions, which can put the athlete on the sidelines for the rest of the season.

 To keep athletes in the game long-term, overuse injuries need to be diagnosed and treated by a physician as soon as possible.
 Parents and coaches should be aware of the more common signs of overuse injury.
 These include: